NYPL/metadata-documentation/workflows/digitization/vendor.md

 ## Overview

-- Vendor digitization refers to any digitization not completed by the Library’s [Digital Imaging Services](https://nypl.github.io/metadata-documentation/resources/glossary/#digital-imaging-services)
+- Vendor digitization refers to any digitization not completed by the Library's [Digital Imaging Services](https://nypl.github.io/metadata-documentation/resources/glossary/#digital-imaging-services)

 ## Steps for Non-MSU Staff